Skip to content

 “Add a new service for the authentication server”

-DevAll exposes these tools to AI assistants:
+DevAll exposes these tools to AI assistants.
+This is the complete reference for all available MCP functions.

-Lists all configured services with their status.
+Lists all configured services with their current status.

 {